simonehagey/orbdot/docs/source/getting_started.rst

 3. The :ref:`data-files`
 4. (optional) a file for plot settings, default is: ``orbdot/defaults/default_plot_settings.json``

 To create a :class:`~orbdot.star_planet.StarPlanet` instance, provide the path to a settings file as an argument.
-For example, to use the Hot Jupiter WASP-12 b:
+For example, to study the Hot Jupiter WASP-12 b:

 .. code-block:: python